stechDevSP/stechDev/README.md

 If you need to write specific code for IE fixes for an element, please create another file in the folder, and suffix the filename with `.ie.scss`.
 This makes it easier for yourself and other developers to find IE-specific files if they need to.
 These specific stylesheets should _only_ be imported in the ie.scss file.

 #### Print Specific Styles
 As with IE Specific Styles, please create another file, in the same folder as the original file, and suffix the filename with `.print.scss`.
-These specific stylesheets should _only_ be imported in the print.scss file.
+These specific stylesheets should be imported in the screen.scss, inside the `@media print` block.

 ### JavaScript
+The JavaScript structure depends on what your framework of choice is.
+If you are using AngularJS, please follow [John Papa's](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md) styleguide.

 ### Images
+I've recently got into the habit of splitting images into folders based on type - svgs in one, pngs in another.
+You're welcome to do whatever you want here!

 ## Usage
 - Build everything: `npm run build` / `npm run build --production`